To apply for membership, click here: Guild_Application.

 Membership is open to anyone, from any community, who wants to help support and promote original fine art in the Three Rivers area.
 Membership is in two categories, Artist Members and Friends of the Guild.

-We appreciate support from our Friends of the Guild members, who help support the Guild’s mission in our community.
-Friends of the Guild members are non-voting members and may not exhibit or sell at Guild sponsored events.
+We appreciate support from our Friends of the Guild members, who help support the Guild’s mission and goals in our community.
+Friends of the Guild members may not be Officers or Board Members, and may not exhibit or sell at Guild special events.

-Artist members are the voting members of the Guild, and must be juried in.
-Only Artist Members may show and sell their artwork at Three Rivers Artists Guild events.
+Artist Members must be juried in.
+All Officers and members of the Guild’s Board of Directors must be Artist Members.
+Only Artist Members may show and sell their artwork at Three Rivers Artists Guild special events.
 Artist members each have a page on the Guild’s community website for an artist’s bio or statement, a photo of the artist, and images of the artist’s work.

 In order to be considered for membership as an Artist Member, you will need to do the following: